 The main benefits of sous vide balls are that they are flexible, affordable, convenient and easy to clean.

-- Heat Insulation – The water that evaporates turn into steam that will condense on the balls and stay in the container, so you don’t lose water.
+The biggest benefit is the blanket of insulation.
+The water that evaporates turn into steam that will condense on the balls and stay in the container, so you don’t lose water.

-- Flexible Sizes – Sous vide balls work in any container, regardless of the size or shape, as long as you have enough balls to to surround the water bath container surface.
+Sous vide balls work in any container, regardless of the size or shape, as long as you have enough balls to to surround the water bath container surface.

-- Cheaper – A standard lid is twice as expensive as a package of balls.
+A standard lid is twice as expensive as a package of balls.
 I would usually purchase the sous vide balls in a package of 75 to 100.

-- Easy Cleanup – In terms of clean-up, after I finish cooking, I just drain the water using a strainer to capture the sous vide balls and let them dry.
+In terms of clean-up, after I finish cooking, I just drain the water using a strainer to capture the sous vide balls and let them dry.
 Storage can be in a bag or a pot, so they won’t take much more space.

 How to Use Sous Vide Ping Pong Balls